someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 You install :ref:`component-ckworker` via python pip directly from our git repository.
 Please make sure you have git installed.
-First you need to install :ref:`cklib` as a dependency to :ref:`setup-ckworker` as well.
+First you need to install :ref:`component-cklib` as a dependency to :ref:`setup-ckworker` as well.

 .. code-block:: bash
     :caption: Install ckworker